tharun634/cocoindex/docs/docs/ops/functions.md

         *   `custom_languages` in the spec, against the `language_name` or `aliases` field of each entry.
         *   Builtin languages (see [Supported Languages](#supported-languages) section below), against the language, aliases or file extensions of each entry.

         All matches are in a case-insensitive manner.
-If the value of `language` is null, it'll be treated as empty string.

     *   If no match is found, the input will be treated as plain text.